simonmichael/hledger/hledger/doc/options.m4.md

 ## Multiple files

-One may specify the `--file FILE` option multiple times.
-This is equivalent to concatenating the files to standard input and passing `--file -`, except that the add command functions normally and adds entries to the first specified file.
+You can specify multiple `-f/--file FILE` options.
+This is like combining all the files into one, except they can have different formats.
+Also directives and aliases in one file do not affect subsequent files (if you need that, use the [include directive](#including-other-files) instead).

 ## Repeated options